 Can one have a nostalgic feeling even for a time of great personal suffering? [more inside]

 Quotefilter: I'm looking for a quote about having suffered many things only some of which happened.
 CS Lewis? [more inside]

 I'm having a really hard time dealing with news of humans' brutality to other humans.
 When I read the news (esp. that coming out of the African continent) , my immediate response is that, as a species, we simply don't deserve to exist.
 I need some recommendations for literature, films, poetry, that addresses these issues and comes out optimistic.
 No Cormac McCarthy thanks. [more inside]

+Background info: I've been dating my girlfriend for almost 2years and we both love each other very much.
+However, every once in awhile she will get depressed because of her troubled past.
+She is my first girlfriend, while she's had a few bad partners who I would punch in the face if I ever saw them.
 Just to name a few, she was physically abused by one, had a "friends with benefits" she is extremely disgusted/ashamed about.
 Every once in awhile her past will come back and cause her a lot of suffering.
 I've been very patient, respectful, loving and understanding to her throughout our entire relationship.
 However, I feel helpless to help her overcome her past.
 I've suggested counseling but she thinks it won't really help.
 Has anyone gone through something similar?
 I want to help her but I don't know how?
 Do I just continue doing what I am doing?
 Thank you in advance

 I'm looking for writings about human psychological endurance in the face of extreme hardship, whether that hardship is by choice or circumstance.
 Examples inside. [more inside]

 Doctors, nurses, therapists, social workers, health professionals of any and all flavors: how do you dissociate yourselves from the misery, suffering, and death of your patients or clients? [more inside]